Get started with the Library online

 How do I access digital magazines?

 You can read over 100 magazines on your computer or mobile device for free.
-Find the latest issues of popular titles and special interest magazines in our RBdigital collection.
+Find the latest issues of popular titles and special interest magazines in our Flipster collection.

 Is information about how I use the Library online confidential?